Rental fleets are filled to the brim with boring cars.

 The V6 is enough to pull the car to 60 mph in 5.3 seconds and run the quarter mile in 13.8 seconds, as tested by Motor Trend.
 That level of performance in a base-level pony car would have been unfathomable just 15 years ago.

 In fact, the only gripe I had about the drivetrain actually had nothing to do with the engine – it was the transmission.
 The car was equipped with the 8-speed automatic that has received rave reviews from most that have driven it, so I came in expecting it to be pretty good.
 It was actually pretty awful.
 Any attempt at manually shifting with the paddle shifters was too frustratingly delayed to be of any use.
 So, I found when driving spiritedly it was best just to leave it in automatic mode.
 But, driving spiritedly in automatic mode was equally frustrating, because despite having 8 gears to choose from the transmission always seemed to be in the wrong one.
-Nonetheless, the good news is you can still make the right choice and get the proper manual transmission, which I’m sure fixes those woes.
+Nonetheless, the good news is you can still make the right choice and get the proper manual transmission, which I’m sure fixes those woes, contact auto repair Atlanta for other fixes.

 Now at this point I know what you’re thinking, but hear me out.
 Yes, pony cars are all about insane power, big numbers, and hard acceleration, and I know there will always be a group that needs to have the most they can get.
 What those people might not yet understand, however, is that this latest generation of pony cars have transcended the old muscle car model and can now run with genuine sports cars from around the world.

-Yes, that’s right, people are now buying Camaros and Mustangs because of their Nürburgring times, not just their quarter mile times.
+Yes, that’s right, people are now buying Camaros and Mustangs because of their Nürburgring times, not just their quarter mile times, if you like them too, check this post on how to start building a 66 Mustang Shelby.
 And what that crowd is looking for beyond anything else – something that only the V6 Camaro can provide – is balance.
 Not only does the V6 Camaro provide weight balance, but it also provides a balanced driving experience as well.
 That means that the pace set by the car’s power plant and the pace set by the car’s handling ability are in perfect sync.

 It’s certainly true that one could buy the V8 model and not only have more power but also set faster lap times as well.
 But, doing so would upset the harmony that is established so finely in the V6 model.
 This is why it’s a little sad that the Camaro continues to bear its pony car pedigree.